rameshMonika/Migrant-buddy/README.md

 ```

 Only need some of these?
 The chat UI works fine without the Whisper/TTS services
-running -- it just means the 🎤 button won't connect and answers won't be spoken.
+running — it just means the 🎤 button won't connect and answers won't be spoken.

-<a id="4-run-the-frontend"></a>
-## 4. Run the frontend
+Then run the frontend:

 ```powershell
 cd frontend